henrik42/solo/README.md

 By now we have an interactive REPL-access to the application via nREPL-server which we have jump-started via _Solo_.
-We can query and modify the log4j loggers of the Java host application at runtime.
+We can query and modify the log4j loggers of the Java host-application at runtime.

 It's time to build our browser-based GUI for _Solo_.